peter1357908/cosc-60-final-project/Protocol.md

 *  Posts
 *  Requests
-*  Downloads
+*  File-transfer

-Where "Posts" are some sort of notification of new information, "Requests" are requests for some unknown information, and "Downloads" are the special case where the file is being transferred across the network.
+Where "Posts" are notifications of new information, "Requests" are requests for some unknown information, and "File-transfers" are the special case where a file is being transferred between a requesting node and an offering node.

-Our P2P Protocol will have the general structure, which each partition corresponding to 2 bytes:
+Our P2P Protocol will be partitioned as follows, with each partition being 2 bytes in length:

 | Type | Message Length |
 | ------ | ------ |